Marshall Goldsmith Library

 Author and executive coach Marshall Goldsmith talks about what makes successful business leaders even more successful.

-Wären Sie bereit, dem Chef die Wahrheit zu sagen? - Eine Diskussion mit Marshall Goldsmith.”
-(The English translation is – “Are you willing to tell the truth to your manager?)
+Waren Sie bereit, dem Chef die Wahrheit zu sagen? - Eine Diskussion mit Marshall Goldsmith.

 In a 1,200-word interview, Marshall discusses the importance and challenge of providing honest upward feedback to managers.